-These bacon boats are a low carber’s dream come true!
-They are just waiting to be loaded with delicious toppings!
+These bacon boats are a low carber's dream come true!
+They are just waiting to be loaded with delicious toppings – perfect for an appetizer or snack!

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!